worldhqinc/generator-whq/README.md

 new WorkboxPlugin.GenerateSW(),
 ```

 Then, comment in the code that will register the service worker.
-In a basic PHP project this will be an line script tag in your `head`:
+In a basic PHP project this will be an inline script tag in your `head`:

 ```php
 if ('serviceWorker' in navigator) {